Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 Use the AI Projects client library (in preview) to:

-- **Enumerate connections** in your Azure AI Studio project and get connection properties.
+- **Enumerate connections** in your Azure AI Foundry project and get connection properties.
   For example, get the inference endpoint URL and credentials associated with your Azure OpenAI connection.
 - **Develop Agents using the Azure AI Agent Service**, leveraging an extensive ecosystem of models, tools, and capabilities from OpenAI, Microsoft, and other LLM providers.
 The Azure AI Agent Service enables the building of Agents for a wide range of generative AI use cases.
 The package is currently in private preview.
 - **Enable OpenTelemetry tracing**.